ProjectInitiative/py-canvas-downloader/README.md

 > NOTE: **I HAVE YET TO IMPLEMENT PROPER API RATE LIMITING!
 RUN AT YOUR OWN RISK!**
 > Since the program does not make any parallel API calls, I have not experienced any API quota locks, **BUT** there is still a risk that you lock yourself out of your account and will need to contact IT!

 This script is a quick and dirty implementation focusing on trying to get as much data as possible before losing access to the university Canvas site.
+If the program crashes or you stop it prematurely, the program should pick back up where it left off.

+### Platforms tested

-Program has been tested on Windows 10 and Ubuntu 20.04.
+  - Windows 10
+  - Ubuntu 20.04

+### Python package info

+If you would like to install the Python packages manually, the required packages are located in the **Pipfile** under the `[packages]` tag, though the `pipenv` method is preferred.

+### Futurework

 Currently functionality:
   - Downloads all files uploaded by professors and TAs